 The information and regulations of the University Leadership on studies, teaching and examinations on the FAQ pages are binding.
 We currently receive many enquiries and messages.
 We therefore ask you to please read the FAQ carefully and check whether your questions have been answered before sending us any questions on above-mentioned topics.
 Many thanks.

 Not every question can be answered immediately; many things need to be reorganized and decided upon.
 Whenever there is news on matters related to studying, it will be published here.
 Please check the webpage regularly to keep informed.
 Our University institutions continue to provide their advisory services and they will answer further questions via telephone or email.
-Please also visit our information page about the current semester and our blog for the newest developments.
+Please also visit our blog for the newest developments.

 Information Information on the Corona vaccination as well as current vaccination opportunities can be found here.

 As of 20 March 2022, there are no longer any access restrictions for universities and the obligation to track contacts no longer applies.
 Lecturers and students can thus once again enter the University’s buildings and the THULB without 3-G proof and without registering via QRoniton.